DevEmeric/Pimp-My-Cake/README.md

 The front part is made with React, Redux for managing global states, in this case all of the ingredients, compatibility between them, customers info...

 Multiple reducers fetches the DBB in MySql, with our backend made with Node.
-I worked (and still working:) more specifically on :
+I worked more specifically on :

 //front/src/Containers/Public/IngredientsChoice/CakeInProgress.jsx // where i made the view where the cake is being prepared.
 The component display the ingredients that are being clicked, and place them accordingly (ex: 'Base chocolat, creme chocolat, fraise...')